Super Bowl XXXVII

 This was the first Super Bowl in which the league's number one-ranked offense (Raiders) faced the league's number one-ranked defense (Buccaneers).
 The game sometimes is referred to as the "Gruden Bowl", because the primary storyline surrounding the game revolved around Jon Gruden.
 Gruden was the Raiders' head coach from 1998 to 2001, and as a result of a trade then became the Buccaneers head coach in 2002.
 Tampa Bay, "Gruden's new team", made their first Super Bowl appearance in team history after posting a regular season record.
-Oakland, "Gruden's old team", advanced to their fifth Super Bowl after an regular season.
+The Raiders, "Gruden's old team", advanced to their fifth Super Bowl after an regular season.
 Super Bowl XXXVII is also referred to as the "Pirate Bowl" or "Battle of the Pirates", due to both teams' pirate-themed mascots and logos.

 The Raiders came into the game as four-point favorites.
 However, offensive struggles from the Raiders, and a dominant defensive performance from the Buccaneers throughout much of the game would unravel the juggernaut Raiders offense.
 Raiders quarterback Rich Gannon threw a Super Bowl record five interceptions, three of which were returned for touchdowns.
 The Buccaneers also sacked Gannon five times, and scored 34 consecutive points to build a 34–3 lead late in the third quarter.
 Buccaneers safety Dexter Jackson, who had two of those interceptions and returned them for 34 yards, was named Super Bowl MVP.
 Jackson became only the second safety and third defensive back named Super Bowl MVP.